Fudan-iGEM/2023-wiki/docs/src/part-collection.md

 The environment on Mars is extremely harsh, which is why we need to equip the biofilm with robust survival capabilities.
 To achieve this, we have introduced three modules: **Anti-freeze**, **Anti-UV**, and **Anti-desiccation**.

 To enhance the biofilm's resistance to freezing, we have chosen a protein called AnAFP.
-In comparison to separately introducing the anti-desiccation protein SAHS（[ BBa_K2306003](http://parts.igem.org/wiki/index.php?title=Part:BBa_K2306003)） and producing the anti-UV substance MAA, we have discovered a new protein called *H. ex* mtSSB, derived from tardigrades[^3].
+In comparison to separately introducing the anti-desiccation protein SAHS ([ BBa_K2306003](http://parts.igem.org/wiki/index.php?title=Part:BBa_K2306003)) and producing the anti-UV substance MAA, we have discovered a new protein called *H. ex* mtSSB, derived from tardigrades[^3].
 It possesses both anti-desiccation and anti-UV capabilities, with significantly lower metabolic stress on *E. coli* compared to TDP and MAA.
 Therefore, we plan to integrate AnAFP ([BBa_K4765015](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765015)) and *H. ex* mtSSB ([BBa_K4765016](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765016)) into the pRAP system to enable the biofilm to thrive in the harsh Martian environment.

-We also tested the anti-UV capibility of Rv Dusp, FEN1, and XRCC1.
+We also tested the anti-UV capability of Rv Dusp, FEN1, and XRCC1.

 <div style="text-align: center;" id="fig-1">
 <img src="https://static.igem.wiki/teams/4765/wiki/jzk/2-pc.png"